tanqhnguyen/cacheup/README.md

 }));
 ```

-Or when there is only one redis server to be used
+Or when there is only one server to be used
 ```javascript
 var cache = new Cacheup({
   host: '127.0.0.1',